Fred and George Weasley: Personality

 The twins display a genuine loyalty to Harry, Ron, and Hermione, generosity to strangers, and a protective nature.
 George was the first Weasley to befriend Harry (not yet realizing he was the famous Harry Potter).
-When Harry arrives alone at the train station before beginning his first year at Hogwarts, George sees him struggling with his heavy school trunk and calls Fred over to help load it onto the train.
-In Harry Potter and the Chamber of Secrets, Malfoy addresses Hermione as a 'Mudblood' and the twins get worked up at this vulgarity; they jump to her defense, so angry that Malfoy had to be blocked.
-When Harry is unable to go on Hogsmeade trips in Harry Potter and the Prisoner of Azkaban, they give him the Marauder's Map and show him a secret passage out of the castle so he can participate in the trips with his friends.
-In Harry Potter and the Half-Blood Prince, the twins show up in Hogsmeade to surprise Ron on his seventeenth birthday.
+In Chamber of Secrets, Malfoy calls Hermione a "Mudblood" and the twins get worked up at this vulgarity; they jump to her defense.
+When Harry is unable to go on Hogsmeade trips in Prisoner of Azkaban, they give him the Marauder's Map and show him a secret passage out of the castle so he can participate in the trips with his friends.
+In Half-Blood Prince, the twins show up in Hogsmeade to surprise Ron on his seventeenth birthday.
 After Ron had been accidentally poisoned that morning, the twins show genuine concern and worry for him.
 They deliver his birthday gifts at his bedside as he sits in the hospital wing recovering.

-In Harry Potter and the Order of the Phoenix, when Mr. Weasley is attacked by a snake, Fred and George get into a furious argument with Sirius.
-They want to go and see him in the hospital, but, as Sirius points out, this would lead to awkward questioning, as the news has not been released yet.
-The only reason the Weasleys and a few others know about it is that Harry dreamed it.
-Fred shouts at Sirius, "We don't care about the dumb Order!" and George adds, "It's our Dad dying we're talking about!"
-They remain unusually serious until it is revealed that their Father will live.

 Rowling stated that George "was the quieter of the two", while she described Fred as "the ringleader, crueler and funnier twin."